-Mark Adelson is an independent consultant and the editor of The Journal of Structured Finance.
+Mark Adelson is an independent consultant, the editor of The Journal of Structured Finance, and the content director at Institutional Investor Journals.
 He was the chief strategy officer of the BondFactor Company, LLC from November 2012 to April 2016.
 Adelson was Standard & Poor's chief credit officer from May 2008 to December 2011 and then held a research position at the company through August 2012.
 As chief credit officer, he was responsible for supervising key changes to S&P's rating methodologies in response to the global financial crisis.
 Under his leadership, S&P reaffirmed its commitment to a unified system of rating definitions to enhance the comparability of credit ratings across different product areas.
 Also, to promote both clarity for investors and consistency of ratings across sectors, he supervised extensive overhauls of the analytic methodologies for several key fixed income sectors, including the following:

 Prior to joining S&P, Adelson had been a vocal critic of rating agencies' trend toward laxity and had written extensively about credit ratings and rating agency practices.